eclipse-epsilon/epsilon-website/mkdocs/docs/doc/eol.md

 ----------|-----------
-characterAt(index : Integer) : String                               |Returns the character in the specified index concat(str : String) : String                                       |Returns a concatenated form of the string with the `str` parameter endsWith(str : String) : Boolean                                    |Returns true iff the string ends with `str` escapeXml() : String |Returns a new string with escaped XML-reserved characters firstToLowerCase() : String                                         |Returns a new string the first character of which has been converted to lower case ftlc() : String |Alias for `firstToLowerCase()` firstToUpperCase() : String                                         |Returns a new string, the first character of which has been converted to upper case ftuc : String |Alias for `firstToUpperCase()` isInteger() : Boolean                                               |Returns true iff the string is an integer isReal() : Boolean                                                  |Returns true iff the string is a real number isSubstringOf(str : String) : Boolean                               |Returns true iff the string the operation is invoked on is a substring of `str` length() : Integer                                                  |Returns the number of characters in the string matches(reg : String) : Boolean                                     |Returns true if there are occurrences of the regular expression `reg` in the string pad(length : Integer, padding : String, right : Boolean) : String   |Pads the string up to the specified length with specified padding (e.g. `"foo".pad(5, "*", true)` returns `"foo**"`) replace(reg : String, replacement : String) : String                |Returns a new string in which all matches of the regular expression `reg` have been replaced with instances of `replacement` split(reg : String) : Sequence(String)                              |Splits the string using as a delimiter the provided regular expression, `reg`, and returns a sequence containing the parts startsWith(str : String) : Boolean                                  |Returns true iff the string starts with `str` substring(index : Integer) : String                                 |Returns a sub-string of the string starting from the specified `index` and extending to the end of the original string substring(startIndex : Integer, endIndex : Integer) : String        |Returns a sub-string of the string starting from the specified `startIndex` and ending at `endIndex` toCharSequence() : Sequence(String)                                 |Returns a sequence containing all the characters of the string
+characterAt(index : Integer) : String                               |Returns the character in the specified index concat(str : String) : String                                       |Returns a concatenated form of the string with the `str` parameter endsWith(str : String) : Boolean                                    |Returns true if the string ends with `str` escapeXml() : String |Returns a new string with escaped XML-reserved characters firstToLowerCase() : String                                         |Returns a new string the first character of which has been converted to lower case ftlc() : String |Alias for `firstToLowerCase()` firstToUpperCase() : String                                         |Returns a new string, the first character of which has been converted to upper case ftuc : String |Alias for `firstToUpperCase()` isInteger() : Boolean                                               |Returns true if the string is an integer isReal() : Boolean                                                  |Returns true if the string is a real number isSubstringOf(str : String) : Boolean                               |Returns true if the string the operation is invoked on is a substring of `str` length() : Integer                                                  |Returns the number of characters in the string matches(reg : String) : Boolean                                     |Returns true if there are occurrences of the regular expression `reg` in the string pad(length : Integer, padding : String, right : Boolean) : String   |Pads the string up to the specified length with specified padding (e.g. `"foo".pad(5, "*", true)` returns `"foo**"`) replace(reg : String, replacement : String) : String                |Returns a new string in which all matches of the regular expression `reg` have been replaced with instances of `replacement` split(reg : String) : Sequence(String)                              |Splits the string using as a delimiter the provided regular expression, `reg`, and returns a sequence containing the parts startsWith(str : String) : Boolean                                  |Returns true if the string starts with `str` substring(index : Integer) : String                                 |Returns a sub-string of the string starting from the specified `index` and extending to the end of the original string substring(startIndex : Integer, endIndex : Integer) : String        |Returns a sub-string of the string starting from the specified `startIndex` and ending at `endIndex` toCharSequence() : Sequence(String)                                 |Returns a sequence containing all the characters of the string